-Turning Point Hypnotherapy is Colorado’s number One Stop Smoking Center because…
+Turning Point Hypnotherapy is Colorado’s number One Quit Smoking Center because…

-I am one of only a few Stop Smoking Centers in Denver and the country that offers a unique Lifetime Guarantee.
+I am one of only a few Quit Smoking Centers in Colorado and the country that offers a unique Lifetime Guarantee.
 I have such a high success rate.
 Literally, more than 95% of people stop in one hour with my hypnotherapy.

 I Offer an Absolutely FREE Hypnotherapy Screening to make sure that hypnosis is a right fit for you and your smoking habit.

 A host of new studies have now uncovered worrisome health concerns.